himanshugarg/alt-text/README.md

+# Week 1
-# Supervised ML & Sentiment Analysis
+## Reading - Supervised ML & Sentiment Analysis

 1. The image shows a gray box labeled "Prediction Function" that takes Features (X) and "Parameters (theta)" as inputs and predicts "Output (Y^)".
 The Output (Y^) goes as input into another gray box labeled "Cost (Output Y^ vs Label Y)" that also takes "Labels (Y)" as input.
 The output from this box goes into "Parameters (theta)" thus completing the loop: "Prediction Function" -> "Output (Y^)" -> "Cost (Output Y^ vs Label Y)" -> "Parameters (theta)" -> "Prediction Function"

 2. The image shows a box that takes "I am happy because I am learning NLP" as input and outputs "Postive: 1".
 The internals of this box contain three boxes labeled "X" -> Train LR -> Classify.

-# Vocabulary and Feature Extraction
+## Reading - Vocabulary and Feature Extraction

 1. The image shows a sparse vector of length |V| where the initial values are 1 and the remaining 0's.
 The vector is a representation of the text "I am happy because I am learning NLP".
 Below this vector is shown another vector [theta0, theta1, theta2, ..., thetan] (where n = |V|).
 This second vector is labeled (1) Large training time and (2) Large prediction time.

-# Feature Extraction with Frequencies
+## Reading - Feature Extraction with Frequencies

 1. The image shows two boxes labeled "Positive tweets" and "Negative tweets".
 The box labeled "Postive tweets" contains the tweets: "I am happy because I am learning NLP" and "I am happy".
 The box labeled "Negative tweets" contains the tweets: "Iam sad, I am not learning NLP" and "I am sad"